mobiel

 Benefit from LDE combined knowledge and skills

-In this minor, we combine the unique knowledge and skills of TU Delft, Leiden and Erasmus Rotterdam, with teachers coming from Law, Management, Philosophy, Humanities, Science and Technology Studies and Safety, Risk and Security.
+In this minor, we combine the unique knowledge and skills of TU Delft, Leiden University and Erasmus University Rotterdam, with teachers coming from Law, Management, Philosophy, Humanities, Science and Technology Studies and Safety, Risk and Security.
 The students and teachers bring with them their own focus, expertise and perspectives, which helps to generate a valuable and inspiring atmosphere of interdisciplinary exchange.
 Exposed to a variety of points of views, knowledge traditions and practical methods you become empowered to foster your own creative visions and contribute to social change and innovation.

 Whether you see yourself as a potential change agent or want to explore the world of responsible innovation theory and practice, this minor is for you.